33 Wonderful Things to Do in Victoria, BC (by Locals!)

 We’ve spent countless hours here – watching ducks paddle in the ponds, admiring flowers in all their technicolor glory and keeping an eye out for the peacocks that roam freely about.

-Nearby, be sure to look up, and you might spot another surprise – Great Blue Herons nesting high in the trees (in spring and summer).
+Nearby, be sure to look up, and you might spot another surprise.
+Great Blue Herons nest high in the trees (in spring and summer).

-Just don’t linger too long underneath or you might get splattered with white bird poop from above!
+Just don’t linger too long underneath or you could get splattered with white bird poop from above!
 (We speak from experience.)

 3) Admire the totem poles in Thunderbird Park